 You’re not alone.
-When things happen that we don’t want to happen, to our bodies or in our lives it’s scary and embarrassing to talk about.
-It can be embarrassing especially if it is a family member, someone much older, someone who’s the same gender.
-You not want to admit it ever happened.
-However, you didn’t do anything wrong.
+When things happen that we don’t want to happen, to our bodies or in our lives, it’s scary and embarrassing to talk about.
+It can be embarrassing especially if it is a family member, someone much older, or someone who’s the same gender.
+You may not want to admit it ever happened.
+However, you did not do anything wrong.
 No matter what happened, no matter what you did, if someone took advantage of you: you have nothing to be ashamed about, they do.

 They said they would hurt me or my family if I told.

 People who take advantage of others often use threats to keep themselves out of trouble.
-Telling someone about what has happened, and that they threatened you is the best way to handle it.
-What they’ve done is a crime and NOT ok.
+Telling someone about what has happened and that they threatened you is the best way to handle it.
+What they have done is a crime and is NOT okay.

 This is confusing…